The Bankrate promise

 What are the current Pay Yourself Back categories for the Chase Freedom Unlimited?

-Currently, cardholders with the old Chase Freedom card, the Chase Freedom Unlimited and the Chase Freedom Flex get 25 percent more value when redeeming their points for contributions to eligible charities.
-This current promotion is being offered through Dec.
-31, 2022.
+Currently, Chase Freedom Unlimited card holders get 25 percent more value when redeeming their points for contributions to select charities.
+This promotion is being offered through Dec.
+31, 2023.

 Charities that qualify for this superior redemption rate include: